DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Empirical Evaluation of

-A core principle of our evaluation is to provide a fair and direct comparison against prior work.
-As many of the architectures used in our evaluation (e.g., ResNet-18, ResNet-34, and MobileNet-v2 for the CIFAR benchmarks; DenseNet-121 and EfficientNet-b0 for ImageNet) were not included in the original publications of foundational baselines like ReAct, DICE, ASH, and SCALE, we undertook a rigorous re-evaluation of these methods.
-In all cases, we carefully followed the official hyperparameter selection protocols and open-sourced implementations from their respective papers to ensure the integrity of our comparisons.
+Since several architectures considered here were not included in the original publications of primary baselines, we re-evaluated these methods under our experimental setup.
+In each case, we strictly followed the official hyperparameter selection protocols and publicly available implementations to maintain the integrity of the comparison.

-\textbf{Evaluation metrics.} In line with standard evaluation protocol in OOD detection~\citep{energy}, we evaluate the performance of our approach, $\approach$, using two key metrics: False Positive Rate (FPR95) and Area Under the ROC Curve (AUROC): \begin{enumerate} \item \textit{FPR95} is the percentage of OOD samples incorrectly classified as ID when the threshold $\lambda$ is set to correctly classify 95\% of ID samples.
-A lower value is better ($\downarrow$).